StrikingLoo/strikingloo.github.io/wiki/general-bookmarks.md

 <https://thenounproject.com/>

 ---
-Clipoard to markdown.
+Clipboard to markdown.
 As great as it sounds and it works like a charm so far.

 <https://euangoddard.github.io/clipboard2markdown/>